kexiZeroing/kexiZeroing.github.io/src/blog/start-to-use-cursor-and-copilot.md

 > MCP servers offer two main capabilities: tools and resources.
 Tools are available in Cursor today, and allow Cursor to execute the tools offered by an MCP server, and use the output in its further steps.
 However, resources are not yet supported in Cursor.
 We are hoping to add resource support in future releases.

+### Browser

+Cursor Browser is a built-in browser tool that allows Cursor to interact with web applications directly.
+With Cursor Browser, the agent can navigate pages, fill forms, click elements, inspect console logs, and monitor network requests - all without leaving Cursor.

+The agent can read console logs, network requests, and even control the browser to do automated testing for you.
+You don't have to install any third-party MCP servers, just works.
+To use Cursor Browser, simply reference the browser in your prompts.

+- @browser Fill out forms with test data, click through workflows, test responsive designs, validate error messages, and monitor console for JavaScript errors

+- @browser Analyze this design mockup, extract colors and typography, and generate pixel-perfect HTML and CSS code

 ## GitHub Copilot

 ### Coding agent and agent mode